leaflets (printed works)

 Handbill advertizing the services of a Monsieur Audiger, a French bookseller active in the early 19th century.

-The Johns Hopkins University collection of African American history and culture is an artificially assembled collection of printed materials, diaries, photographs, and other items which document African American experiences.
+The Johns Hopkins University collection of African American history and culture is an artificially assembled collection of printed materials, diaries, photographs, and other items created from 1800 to 1988.

 The volatile period of civil unrest in France during May 1968 was punctuated by demonstrations and massive general strikes as well as the occupation of universities and factories across France.
 At the height of its fervor, it virtually brought the entire advanced capitalist economy of France to a dramatic halt.
 This artificially-created collection contains posters, protest leaflets, tracts, and photographs from these student protests in May 1968.